rmyorston/busybox-w32/README.md

 ### Building

 You need a MinGW compiler and a POSIX environment (so that `make menuconfig` works).
-I cross compile from Linux, but MSYS or Cygwin should be OK.
+I cross compile from Linux.
+On Fedora or RHEL/CentOS+EPEL installing the mingw32-gcc package will pull in everything needed.

 To start, run `make mingw32_defconfig`.
 You can then customize your build with `make menuconfig`.